-The spread between CMS rates of different maturities, which we refer to as the "CMS curve," is influenced by a number of complex economic factors, including those that affect CMS rates generally.
-However, the relevant contingent rate will depend not on how the relevant economic factors affect any one CMS rate or even CMS rates generally, but rather on how those factors affect CMS rates of different maturities differently.
-For example, if the relevant economic factors lead to a general increase in CMS rates but shorter-term rates rise more than longer-term rates, the CMS curve will decrease.
-Conversely, if CMS rates decrease generally but shorter-term rates decrease by more than longer-term rates, the CMS curve will increase.
+The spread between CMS rates of different maturities is influenced by a number of complex economic factors, including those that affect CMS rates generally.
+However, the relevant contingent rate will depend not on how the relevant economic factors affect any one CMS rate or even CMS rates generally, but rather on how those factors affect CMS30 and CMS2 differently.
+For example, if the relevant economic factors lead to a general increase in CMS rates but shorter-term rates (reflected in CMS2) rise more than long-term rates (reflected in CMS30), the CMS spread will decrease.
+Conversely, if CMS rates decrease generally but shorter-term rates (reflected in CMS2) decrease by more than long-term rates (reflected in CMS30), the CMS spread will increase.

-Although there is no single factor that determines the CMS curve, the CMS curve has historically tended to fall when short-term interest rates rise.
-As with CMS rates, short-term interest rates are influenced by many complex factors, and it is impossible to predict their future performance.
+Although there is no single factor that determines the CMS spread, the CMS spread has historically tended to narrow when short-term interest rates rise.
+As with the CMS spread, short-term interest rates are influenced by many complex factors, and it is impossible to predict their future performance.
 However, historically short-term interest rates have been highly sensitive to the monetary policy of the Federal Reserve Board.
-Accordingly, one significant risk assumed by investors in the Notes is that the Federal Reserve Board may pursue a policy of raising short-term interest rates, which, if historical patterns hold, would lead to a decrease in the CMS curve.
+Accordingly, one significant risk assumed by investors in the notes is that the Federal Reserve Board may pursue a policy of raising short-term interest rates, which, if historical patterns hold, would lead to a decrease in the CMS spread.
 In that event, the relevant contingent rate may decline significantly, possibly to 0%.
 It is important to understand that, although the policies of the Federal Reserve Board have historically had a significant influence on short-term interest rates, short-term interest rates are affected by many factors and may increase even in the absence of a Federal Reserve Board policy to increase short-term interest rates.
 For example, short-term interest rates tend to rise when there is a worsening of the perceived creditworthiness of the banks that participate in the interest rate swap and London interbank markets and when there is a worsening of general economic and credit conditions.
-Furthermore, it is important to understand that the CMS reference index may decrease even in the absence of an increase in short-term interest rates because it, too, is influenced by many complex factors.
+Furthermore, it is important to understand that the CMS spread may decrease even in the absence of an increase in short-term interest rates because it, too, is influenced by many complex factors.